-Rocky Reach is located in the northern reaches of the Columbia Valley south of Lake Chelan.
+Rocky Reach is located in the northern reaches of the Columbia Valley, south of Lake Chelan and north of Wenatchee.
 The appellation straddles the Columbia River and is wholly contained within the larger Columbia Valley.

-As a growing region, Rocky Reach is defined by four characteristics: geology, soils, topography, and climate.
-In terms of its geology, Rocky Reach is unique from almost all other appellations in the Columbia Valley in that it has crystalline basement bedrock, a feature it shares with only Lake Chelan.
+Rocky Reach is also unique from almost all other appellations in the Columbia Valley in that it has crystalline basement bedrock, a feature it shares with only Lake Chelan.

 This bedrock is largely composed of metamorphosed sedimentary and igneous rocks.
-Unlike the basalt bedrock found throughout the rest of the Columbia Valley, these rocks are silica-rich and dominated by minerals such as quartz and mica.
-For this reason, grapevines planted in Rocky Reach that reach bedrock will interact with a different suite of minerals than those found elsewhere in the Columbia Valley.
+These rocks are silica-rich and dominated by minerals such as quartz and mica.
+Grapevines planted in Rocky Reach that reach bedrock will therefore interact with a different suite of minerals than vines found elsewhere in the Columbia Valley.

 In terms of topography, Rocky Reach is located on an area of the Columbia River where the river has eroded a deep canyon.
-Within this canyon are flat-topped terraces along both sides of the river near the valley floor.
+Within this canyon are flat-topped terraces near the valley floor.
 These flat-topped surfaces are ideal for viticulture and other agriculture and are where most vineyards are currently planted.

 Finally in terms of climate, Rocky Reach is located at low elevations within this valley.
 These lower elevations are considerably warmer and have a longer growing season relative to the surrounding mountains and plateaus, allowing wine grapes to ripen.